yarkhinephyo/15-445-database-systems-notes/19 - Database Logging.md

 **WAL protocol**

 All transaction log records are staged in volatile storage.
-These are written to non-volatile storage before the page itself is written in non-volatile storage.
+These are written to non-volatile storage before the page itself is written (flushed) in non-volatile storage.

 1. Write a BEGIN log record to mark the starting point.
 2. When transaction finishes, write a COMMIT log record.
 Make sure all log records are flushed before returning an acknowledgement to the application (client).